Protected areas#

 }

-Special case – the Natura2000 protected sites
+Special case - Natura2000 sites#

 The Natura2000 dataflows do not include information about the association between protected sites and WFD water bodies.
 Therefore, a different approach is necessary to simplify the WFD reporting.
 A provisional prefilled list of “water-dependent” Natura 2000 protected sites will be created, based on the Natura2000 reporting based on the habitat type and species type [3]